ARU1-TEAM/Ubuntu-complete-install/README.md

 ~~~
 - !
 Note that you might have to **reinstall** i3-gaps because of polybar.
 #### Window Icon Mouse Themes
-There is an application to change all the thunar, icon, mouse appearance.
-It is lxappearance.
-To install it, just type
+There is an application to **manage** all the user themes.
+To install it, just type this.
 ~~~ sh
 sudo apt-get install lxappearance
 ~~~
 Now you can launch `lxappearance` and change all the themes.
 If you don't have any, go into the xfce customization section above in the repository.

 #### Wallpaper
-If you want to add custom wallpaper to your i3, simply install nitrogen like this
+If you want to add custom wallpaper to your i3, simply install nitrogen like this.
 ~~~sh
 sudo apt-get install nitrogen
 ~~~
-And now do that to save the changes so that i3 reload nitrogen on startup
+And now do that to save the changes so that i3 reload nitrogen on startup.
 ~~~sh
 echo exec_always --no-startup-id nitrogen --restore & >> ~/.config/i3/config
 ~~~